18swenskiq/Squidcup_Plugin/documentation/docs/events_and_forwards.md

 #  Events & Forwards

-MatchZy contains an event-logging system (heavily inspired by Get5) that logs many details about what is happening in the game.
+Squidcup contains an event-logging system (heavily inspired by Get5) that logs many details about what is happening in the game.

 ## HTTP

-To receive MatchZy events on a web server, define a [URL for event logging](../configuration#matchzy_remote_log_url).
-MatchZy will send all events to the URL as JSON over HTTP.
-You may add a [custom HTTP header](../configuration#matchzy_remote_log_header_key) to authenticate your request.
+To receive Squidcup events on a web server, define a [URL for event logging](../configuration#squidcup_remote_log_url).
+Squidcup will send all events to the URL as JSON over HTTP.
+You may add a [custom HTTP header](../configuration#squidcup_remote_log_header_key) to authenticate your request.

 !!! warning "Simple HTTP"